rmccrear/game-lab-starter-demo/README.md

 See these two files for documentation on functions and objects in code.org's fork of p5.js and p5.play.js.

 * For drawing and the draw loop: [p5.js](https://github.com/rmccrear/codex-lv2-may-2025/blob/main/resources/skill-guides/game-lab-docs/P5_DOCS.md)
-* For sprites sprite movements, and user interaction [p5.play.js](https://github.com/rmccrear/codex-lv2-may-2025/blob/main/resources/skill-guides/game-lab-docs/P5_PLAY_DOCS.md)
+* For sprites, sprite movements, and user interaction: [p5.play.js](https://github.com/rmccrear/codex-lv2-may-2025/blob/main/resources/skill-guides/game-lab-docs/P5_PLAY_DOCS.md)

 You can also review Code.org's CSD Unit 3.